carpenter-js-zz/gomo-code-challenge/README.md

 ### Unique View Parser

 I built this program using Javascript, and Node's Readline module to create the command line interface.
+I left my scratch files that I developed my algorith in so you could see my process and some other approaches to the problem I tried.

 ## To Run